scych777/Xmonitor/README.md

 # Xmonitor
 This is my first Android App.
 Due to help people use their phone as a monitor.
+Wooho